Femasys (FEMY)

 Daniel Currie, Chief Operating Officer

-Mr. Currie was designated Chief Operating Officer on August 10, 2023, having served as Senior Vice President, Operations since 2009, and Vice President, Operations since 2004.
-He possesses over 30 years of operational experience in the medical device industry, working with both early-stage and large established companies.
-His experience includes working with research and development teams, implementing quality systems, and spearheading compliance and complaint handling systems at CIBA Vision Corporation.
-As head of Quality at Novoste Corporation, he was involved in design and manufacturing controls, quality auditing, and managing subcontractor operations.
-Mr. Currie is a graduate of Georgia Southern University with a BBA in Economics.
+Daniel Currie was appointed Chief Operating Officer in August 2023, having previously served as Senior Vice President, Operations since 2009, and Vice President, Operations since 2004.
+He has over 30 years of operational experience in the medical device industry, including assignments at early-stage and large established companies such as Novoste Corporation and CIBA Vision Corporation.
+Mr. Currie is set to retire in December 2025.

 Kelley Nicholas, Chief Commercial Officer